 In the case of physical education, the experience includes eight weeks in the elementary school and eight weeks at the secondary level.
 Contact Dr. Mara Manson at 516.877.4257 for more information.

-In health, there are two options: a six-week experience for those in the dual HPE program, or a sixteen-week experience.
+In health, there are two options: a six-week experience for those in the dual health and physical education program, or a sixteen-week experience.
 Specific course prerequisites for student teaching or the practicum vary by program.
 Contact Professor Cindy Proscia at 516.877.4256 for more information.

 Because of our partnerships with exemplary K–12 schools in Nassau County, Suffolk County, and New York City, Adelphi candidates have the opportunity to work with experienced teachers to make a seamless transition from class observer to teacher candidate through our Model Initiative.